albertwujj/albertwujj.github.io/_posts/2019-05-18-Towards-proving-the-infinite-potential-of-humans-2.md

 Save the world/e.g. free everyone.

 In order to train an RL agent, you must think like one.

+With calm reflection, stress should be the greatest creativity boost.

 Learning should not be discrete.
 It should be infinitesimally small in the limit